rubenhortas/rubenhortas.github.io/_posts/2025-08-30-dynamic-firewall-rules-nftables-network-manager.md

 >After writing this post I found a better way to prevent IP spoofing with nftables using fib (Forwarding Information Base) module.
 >The fib module is native to nftables and it has no dependencies.
 >The fib module is faster and more reliable than fetching interface IPs with bash.
->Using this, we might even be able to do away with the 10-nftables-hotplug file and consolidate our nftables rules int0 a single file again.
+>Using this, we might even be able to do away with the 10-nftables-hotplug file and consolidate our nftables rules into a single file again.
 >Using fib to prevent IP spoofing is as simple as adding the following line to our nftables rules:
 >fib saddr type local drop
+> So, you can skip this post ;)
 {: .prompt-info}

 ## The strategy